Miphonya/ZahRu/README.md

 -   Scripts with pure JS,HTML & CSS

 ## 📜 ChangeLogs
+Version 1.4.0:
+-   Added the Spanish language.
+-   Added the Italian language.
+-   Added the Dutch language.
+-   Added the Polish language.
+-   Added the Portuguese language.
+-   Added the Romanian language.
+-   Added the Japanese language.
+-   Added the Simplified Chinese language.
+-   Added the Russian language.
+-   Added the Arabic language.
+-   Added the Korean language.
+-   The "Wallpaper from Unsplash" footnote is back.
+-   Correction of 3 text errors.

 Version 1.3.0:
 -   Complete rewrite of all JavaScript code
 -   Partial rewrite of HTML code